 This is an intriguing question regarding fantasy that has many more layers than you might think.

-I came upon this query when I was contemplating whether or not a fantasy novel could be written without the use of magic.
-I decided to explore this curiosity on my own, researching the Internet and searching for any examples of fantasy novels where magic is absent.
+I came upon this query when I was contemplating whether or not you could write a fantasy novel without the use of magic.
+So I decided to explore this curiosity personally, researching the Internet and searching for any examples of fantasy novels where magic is absent.

 Fantasy stories do not need to incorporate magic to be categorized as fantasy.
 Stories that emphasize otherworldly components are typically classified as fantasy even if there is no magic present.
 By definition, otherworldly components fit the fantasy criteria since they cannot exist in reality.

 This is not to say that the majority of fantasy stories are created without magic.
 In fact, a fantasy story that strictly incorporates otherworldly components to the exclusion of magic is a rare occurrence.
-Later in the article, we will investigate why this is and how a fantasy story without could be constructed.
+Later in the article, we will investigate why this is and how an author could construct a fantasy story without magic.

 How a Fantasy Story Can Exist Without Magic

 This comes as a shock to most fantasy fanatics.
 After all, magic is one of the premier archetypical elements associated with fantasy.
-People forget that archetypical and essential are two completely separate things.
+But, unfortunately, people forget that archetypical and essential are two completely separate things.

-To clarify why fantasy stories can exist without magic, it is necessary to first take a look at the definition of fantasy itself.
+To clarify why fantasy stories can exist without magic, it is necessary to first look at the definition of fantasy itself.

 The Two Definitive Points of Fantasy

 The explicit meaning of fantasy involves two distinct elements.
-Only one of these two criteria need to be fulfilled for a story to qualify as fantasy.
+Only one of these two criteria needs to be fulfilled for a story to qualify as fantasy.